 Below, find the key documents to support parents who have children with Special Educational Needs or Disabilities.
 These are supported by other documens

-Our policy was reviewed in September 2021 with helpful input from parents of SEND pupils and our SEND Governor.
-We have collectively created this document to ensure it best reflects our school SEND practice and is clear for parents to understand.
+Our policy was reviewed in September 2022 with helpful input from parens of SEND pupils and our SEND Governor.
+We have collectively created this document to ensure it best reflects our school SEND practise and is clear for parents to understand.

-Our School Information Reports answers frequently asked questions from our parent community.
+Our SEN Information Report answers frequently asked questions from our parent community.
 We would like this document to be relevant and clear for parents to understand.
-If you would like an additional question to be explored or require further information, refer to our SEND Policy in the first instance.
+If you would like an additional question to be explored or require further information, please refer to our SEND Policy in the first instance.
 If you are unclear on anything or have further questions you can email our SENCO.
 The School Information Report was reviewed in September 2022 and will be updated following a review and process of parental involvement in September 2023.

 |SEND Cycle||A visual cycle to help understand our process of managing SEND, what to expect and when and who will be involved|